italomaia/model_mommy/README.md

     kid = mommy.prepare_one(Kid)

-It works like make_one, but like was said, it doesn't persist the instance nor related fields.
+It works like make_one, but it doesn't persist the instance nor related fields.

 ## Note 1

 ForeignKey and OneToOne fields are not populated by default if null=True.
 This behavior helps avoiding problems with recursive loops and the "diamond effect".

+How's that?

+    from django.db.models import Model
+    from model_mommy import mommy

+    class Person(Model):
+        gender = models.CharField(max_length=1, choices=((0, 'M'), (1, 'F'))
+        name = models.CharField(max_length=100)
+        age = models.IntegerField()
+        partner = models.ForeignKey('Person', null=True)

+    person = mommy.make(Person)
+    assert person.partner is None

+## Note 2

+An field with blank=True or declared default value has a 25% chance of being left blank or with the default value.
+Same behavior goes for fields with null=True.

 ## Not so Basic Usage